Universal Credit: Reducing incomes

 Multiple organisations have predicted that Universal Credits will cause families with children to be financially worse off.
 When fully operational, the Institute for Fiscal Studies estimates that 2.1 million families will lose while 1.8 million will gain.
 Single parents and families with three children will lose an average £200 a month according to the Child Poverty Action Group and the Institute for Public Policy Research.
 Alison Garnham of the CPAG urged ministers to reverse cuts to work allowances and get Universal Credit, "fit for families".
 Garnham said: "Universal credit was meant to improve incentives for taking a job while helping working families get better off.
 But cuts have shredded it.
 And families with kids will see the biggest income drops."
 Since 2013 Universal Credit has changed nine times, most changes making it less generous.
 This includes cuts in work allowances, a freeze in credit rates for four years and (from April 2017) the child credit being limited to two per family.

 In October 2017, the Resolution Foundation estimated that compared to the existing tax credit system: 2.2 million working families would be better off under the Universal Credit system, with an average increase in income of £41 a week.
 On the other hand, the Foundation estimated that 3.2 million working families would be worse off, with an average loss of £48 a week.

 In October 2018, the Work and Pensions Secretary, Esther McVey MP, admitted that "some people could be worse off on this benefit", but argued that the most vulnerable would be protected.

 In January 2020, a report by the Resolution Foundation found that Universal Credit creates "a complex mix of winners and losers".
 It found that in Liverpool, just 32% of families will be better off under Universal Credit, while 52% will be worse off, compared to a national average of 46% losing out, and 39% gaining.

+A 2020 study compared Universal Credit to its predecessor schemes.
+Recipients of all quintiles from poor to rich were found to earn less under UC.
+Further, the study found it more regressive than its predecessor scheme.
+This means it reduces the income of poorer claimants by a greater percentage than richer claimants.
+However, it becomes less regressive in the long-run.
+UC reduces entitlements to those with assets, homeowners, and the self-employed, who, it finds, are more likely to be temporarily poor rather than persistently.
+So since UC is relatively more generous to the persistently poor, it becomes less regressive (but still regressive) in the long-run.